본문 바로가기

 On January 15, the Supreme Court’s Third Division (Presiding Justice Lee Heungku) upheld a lower court ruling that partially sided with the plaintiffs in a lawsuit filed by 94 Korea Pizza Hut franchise owners, including Yang, against the headquarters, seeking the return of unjust enrichment.

-Previously, Pizza Hut franchise owners filed a lawsuit in December 2020, claiming, "Even though the headquarters receives a fixed fee equivalent to 6% of total revenue, it has also charged so-called margin franchise fees by adding a certain profit margin to the cost of raw materials supplied by the headquarters, without any legal or contractual basis, resulting in duplicate payments of franchise fees."
-They demanded the return of the margin franchise fees that had been unjustly collected.
-The margin franchise fee refers to the difference between the price paid by franchisees for various goods supplied by the headquarters and the appropriate wholesale price, essentially the distribution margin.
+Previously, in December 2020, Pizza Hut franchisees filed a lawsuit demanding the return of margin franchise fees that had been unfairly collected.
+They argued that, despite paying a fixed fee equivalent to 6% of total revenue, the headquarters charged an additional so-called margin franchise fee by adding a certain profit margin to the cost of raw materials supplied, without any legal or contractual basis, resulting in duplicate payments.
+The margin franchise fee refers to the difference between the price paid by franchisees for goods supplied by headquarters and the appropriate wholesale price-essentially, the distribution margin.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.